bcgov/bcdg/docs/working-with-data.md

 # Working with Data

-The BC Data Service encourages and enables the strategic management and sharing of data across the government enterprise and with the public.
+BC Data Service develops data solutions that help government better serve the people of B.C.

-Access to trusted, high quality data is essential for the success of British Columbia - expressed in effective government decision making, a robust economy, and improved well-being for all of its citizens.
+The division is the trusted go-to leader for data analysis and statistics about people in B.C.
+It leads data policy development and management and also provides data analysis, tools, platforms, training and support.

 ## API Resources